elianaddo/detection/README.md

    - Bounding box
    - Class ids

     ```python
+    CFG = {"confidence" : 0.5}

     def drawboundingboxes(frame, totalFrames):
         # your code goes here
         return ids, confid, boxes
     ```

-5. Create a function in the main class for your new model with the following structure:
+4. Create a function in the main class for your new model with the following structure:

     ``` python
     def _execNewModel(videopath, c1, c2, r, confidence, norma):
     CFG["confidence"] = confidence
     execute_detection(videopath, det2_dboxes, c1, c2, r, norma)
+    ```
+5. Import the function and the dictionary in the main class:

+    ```python
+    from newModel.api import drawboundingboxes as newModel_boxes, CFG as newModel_CFG
     ```

 6. Add a new flag in the parse function to invoke your model.

    ```python
    parser.add_argument("--newModel", dest="newModel", action="store_true")
    ```

 7. Update the 'main' function to handle this new flag.

     ```python
     if args.newModel:
         _execNewModel(real_path, c1, c2, r, confidence, norma)
     ```

 8. Place the video you want to test in the `projects` folder and run the program with the flags you want:

     ```
     python main.py --input test_1.mp4 --newModel --confidence 0.4
     ```